All Posts

 5. Rendering Efficiency

-Our Phoenix-2 pipeline based on 3DGS is able to train new replicas 70% faster, render at 60+ FPS, and allow for a more explicit controllability due to the nature of working with the primitive Gaussian Splat scene representations.
+Our Phoenix-3 pipeline based on 3DGS is able to train new AI humans 70% faster, render at 60+ FPS, and allow for a more explicit controllability due to the nature of working with the primitive Gaussian Splat scene representations.

-This transition enhances the practicality of deploying these models in real-time applications, such as interactive avatars and virtual assistants.
-It also allows for more explicit control over avatar movements.
+This transition enhances the practicality of deploying these models in real time for face-to-face interactions, and enables more explicit control over on-screen behavior.

 In the past few months, several concurrent research papers have been published/open released in this area.
 For example, GSTalker (Chen et al)[6], GaussianTalker (Cho et al) [7], GaussianTalker (Yu et al)[9], TalkingGaussian (Li et al)[8], to name just a few, all indicate that employing 3D gaussian splatting techniques into the talking head generation task is a promising direction.